Trust based attachment: Model of reputation spread

 In \cref{fig:P_neighborhood_examples}, we show various examples of network structures and make the following observations. (i) For a given actor, $n_{ij}$ can vary strongly between recipients.
 Links to individuals who are weakly connected with or even isolated from the rest of the actor's neighbors receive only small values of $n_{ij}$.
 By contrast, links to neighbors that are centrally located and highly connected to many other neighbors carry large values of $n_{ij}$.
-Such individuals can distribute information widely and thereby generate large, effective audiences. (ii) The embeddedness \cite{watts1998collective,easley2010networks} of edge $ij$, which is the number of mutual neighbors between nodes $i$ and $j$, has has a strong predictive influence on the value of $n_{ij}$ (see \SI{} for details). (iii) The value $n_{ij}$ can be very different from $n_{ji}$.
+Such individuals can distribute information widely and thereby generate large effective audience sizes. (ii) The embeddedness \cite{watts1998collective,easley2010networks} of edge $ij$, which is the number of mutual neighbors between nodes $i$ and $j$, has has a strong predictive influence on the value of $n_{ij}$ (see Extended Data Figures 1 and 2 as well as ``Size of the expected audience'' in \nameref{S1_SI}). (iii) The value $n_{ij}$ can be very different from $n_{ji}$.
 Some links can have good incentives for cooperation in one direction but not in the other. (iv) The value $n_{ij}$ can be changed dramatically by modifying just a few key connections. (v) Overall, having actor and recipient be part of a large, densely interconnected community results in the largest values of $n_{ij}$.

 In \cref{fig:P_neighborhood_examples}, we also illustrate the behavior of $n_{ij}$ on four real-world social networks.
-These networks represent professional (``Collaboration'' and ``Email'') and personal (``Facebook'' and ``Google Plus'') relationships on real social networks comprising thousands of individuals, each of which with tens to hundreds of links.
+These networks represent professional (``Collaboration'' and ``Email'') \cite{leskovec2007graph} and personal (``Facebook'' and ``Google Plus'') \cite{leskovec2012learning} relationships comprising thousands of individuals, each of which with tens to hundreds of links.
 We find that well connected nodes universally have high values of $n_{ij}$ towards their neighbors.
 On real social networks, gossip almost surely percolates throughout sufficiently large neighborhoods \cite{PhysRevE.76.036117}.